gogrow-dev/warped/docs/controllers/views/PARTIALS.md

-# Using Warped built in view partials
+# Using Warped built-in view partials

 In order to use the built in Warped view partials, you need to include the `Warped::Controllers::<WarpedConcern>::Ui` module in your controller.